-Moves reconditioned items from the quarantine locator to the original storage locator or a new one using a subinventory transfer.

-Attaches the approved Reconditioning Report.
+- Moves reconditioned items from the quarantine locator to the original storage locator or a new one using a subinventory transfer. - □ Attaches the approved Reconditioning Report.

 Goods that have been deemed losses should remain in the quarantine locator until loss instructions are provided.
 If necessary for tracking purposes, a new loss locator can be created, and the loss can be moved there until it is approved and able to be issued from the system.
-For more information on the move of the original storage locator or a new order the tracking purposes.
+For more information on these steps, see the Insight Inventory Reference Guide and the Subinventory Transfer Job Aid.